Public-Private Partnerships Certification Course

 The Public Private Partnership (PPP) course is designed and delivered by a team at Western Sydney University led by Professor Kerry London including Dr Yingbin Feng, Dr Peng Zhang, Dr Maggie Tang, Professor Srinath Perera, Dr Sean Jin and Dr Robert Osei-Kyei.
 Guest lectures will be provided by experienced practitioners.
 Industry practitioners will be inducted and provided a guide to lecture delivery.
 The Project Manager for the initiative is Dr Peng Zhang.
 Key trainers are:

-Prof Kerry London is Professor Built Environment and Urban Transformation at Western Sydney University where she is also Deputy Dean School of Engineering Computing and Mathematics.
-She has an international research reputation and is considered a leader in construction supply chain theory and practice.
-Her work focusses on adoption of innovative technologies.
-She has published more than 160 peer reviewed publications, won over $3.5M and supervised 11 PhD students since 2003.
-She has given various international keynotes at both industry and academic conferences.
-She currently is a Chief Investigator on four ARC grants.
-Kerry is Chair of the NFP Australian International Group for Lean Construction and has held numerous leadership positions in academia.
-She has designed new Masters programs.
-Prior to entering academia, she worked in government delivering PPP projects.
+Prof Kerry London is Professor Built Environment and Urban Transformation at Western Sydney University where she is also Dean School of Built Environment.
+She is an international leader in construction supply chain theory and practice.
+She is well known for cross-disciplinary research.
+She has published more than 160 peer reviewed publications, won over $4.0M and supervised 11 PhD students.
+She has given international keynotes at industry and academic conferences.
+She currently is a Chief Investigator on five ARC grants.
+Kerry is Chair of the NFP Australasian Lean Construction Institute Board.
+She held Ministerial appointments on the Built Environment Industry Innovation Council.
+She is past President of the Chartered Institute of Building Australasia.
+She is a founding member of the Australian Housing Supply Chain Alliance.
+Prior to entering academia, she worked in government delivering PPP projects

-Dr Peng Zhang is the Project Manager for the initiative.
-Dr Zhang received his PhD degree at RMIT University and he has experienced in conducting quality research in the area of PPP, BIM adoption and off site Manufacturing.
-Dr Zhang has been working on 14 research projects and published 18 academic peer-reviewed papers and 3 research reports.
+Dr Peng Zhang is an Associate Lecturer in Construction Management in the School of Built Environment at Western Sydney University and the Project Manager for this PPP training program.
+Dr Zhang has experienced in conducting quality research in the area of PPP, BIM adoption, Off Site Manufacturing and Sustainability.
+Dr Zhang has been working on 14 research projects and published more than 20 academic peer-reviewed papers and research reports.
 Dr Zhang was a finalist in the Victorian International Education Awards 2013 in the category of International Student of the Year – Postgraduate and he won the 2015 Centre for Integrated Project Solutions Inaugural Distinguished Research Award.
 Dr Zhang is supervising two PhD students as the Co-supervisor.
 He will be the Approved Trainer with APMG.

-Dr Yingbin Feng is a Senior Lecturer and the Director of Academic Program (Construction Management) in the School of Computing, Engineering and Mathematics at Western Sydney University.
+Dr Yingbin Feng is an Associate Professor and the Director of Academic Program (Construction Management) in the School of Built Environment at Western Sydney University.
 He is especially interested in applying anthropology, behavioural psychology, health psychology, economics, systems engineering, information and data science and other interdisciplinary theories to solve the problems of health and safety, training and education and effective organisations in the construction industry.
-He has over 80 peer reviewed publications demonstrating national and international recognition of his research outcomes.
-He was the winner of the Premier Award in the prestigious CIOB International Innovation and Research Awards in 2014.
+He has over 90 peer reviewed publications demonstrating national and international recognition of his research outcomes.
+He was the winner of the Premier Award in the prestigious CIOB International Innovation and Research Awards in 2014

 For more information please contact: